-A look inside the Metal Gameboy
+A Look Inside The Metal Gameboy

 The first being its very dull screen, with no lighting technology behind it at times you’d find yourself barely being able to see that Snorlax blocking your route.
 So one of the major upgrades in this Metal Gameboy is the screen.

 But one of the major advantages of investing in a metal gameboy is that you don’t have to buy the whole handheld.
 If you already have the internals and a backlight AGS 101 screen then you can simply buy the shell.

 BoxyPixel has crafted this aluminium shell into an easy “drag & drop” DIY case, meaning they’ve pre-cut the slot for an AGS 101 screen allowing you to simply drop in the screen without having to cut and sand down areas of the case like you would normally have to do with a plastic GBA case.

 This allows modders and newcomers to the pimping scene to simply add a backlight screen with no problems at all.

 It’s made from a thick block of metal so its going to be, but having such weight in a handheld means it’s no longer going to be a console that you can chuck in your back pocket.

 The cutouts are precise and replicate the Gameboy Advance perfectly, the only real difference is the sides of the handheld.
 In the usual Gameboy Advance you’ll notice two bumpers on the site that sit inside the case, but on the Metal Gameboy there is none.

 This can last 3 – 4 hours of gameplay, the average person can hold this portable tank for a maximum of 3 minutes so that’s more than enough power for your typical gaming sessions.

 On the back you also see the BoxyPixel logo and screws which allows access to the internals.
 Taking a peak in here and removing the back is when you really notice how solid this thing is and how precise the cuts are.

 And finally the second feature which we enjoy about the Metal Gameboy is the glass display.
 Your average Gameboy Advance will unfortunately come with a plastic display which as we know, likes to show scratches.

-But price aside this thing is a beauty, it feels like no other handheld on the planet, it wouldn’t even compete with a metal Bittboy Pocket Go and putting modern technology inside such a nostalgic product with a touch of metal really does make us contemplate going back to collecting plastic Gameboys!
+But price aside, this thing is a beauty, it feels like no other handheld on the planet, it wouldn’t even compete with a metal Bittboy Pocket Go and putting modern technology inside such a nostalgic product with a touch of metal really does make us contemplate going back to collecting plastic Gameboys!

-A 26 year old fella that’s had a Gameboy addiction ever since he was a child.
-Brandon is the founder of RetroDodo and has a YouTube channel with 150,000 subscribers dedicated to retro gaming products.
+A 31 year old British fella that’s had a Gameboy ever since he was a child.
+Brandon is the founder of RetroDodo and has created a YouTube channel with 260,000 subscribers dedicated to retro gaming products.
 He now wants to create the No.1 site to showcase the latest retro products from around the globe.